Prethiveerajan/serversideprocessing/README.md

 Mention the path of the website in urls.py.

 ### Step 5:
-Publish the website in the given URL:
+Publish the website in the given URL : http://prethivee07.student.saveetha.in/

 ## PROGRAM :
 ## Area.html: